 24. For taking us on Vaidehi’s arduous journey

 Rajkumar Santoshi’s Lajja was an all-out Manisha Koirala fare.
 She hogs the screen from the first scene until the last.
-In a film that exposed the atrocities that women face in India, Koirala’s main story was intertwined with three others’ (Mahima Chaudhry, Madhuri Dixit and Rekha).
-If you watch her thunderous climactic speech, you would know why Koirala is amongst the greatest actors we have.
+In a film that exposed the atrocities that women face in India, Koirala’s main story was intertwined with three others’ (Mahima Chaudhry, Madhuri Dixit, and Rekha).
+If you watch her thunderous climactic speech, you will know why Koirala is amongst the greatest actors we have.

 25. For her painting-like beauty in Kachche Dhaage